-- Proteins like pulled pork or brisket: 4-5 ounces per person
+- Pulled pork and brisket: 4 to 5 ounces per person

 - Skewers and kebabs: 2 per person